storybookjs/react-native/addons/addon-contexts/README.md

 Allow this contextual environment to be opt-out optionally in toolbar.
 When set to `true`, an **Off** option will be shown at first in the toolbar menu in your Storybook.

+## 📓 Notes

+1. Additional params can be appended at the story level later (make sure it goes with the correct `title`); however, they are never be able to overridden the default setups.
+So it is important to have non-collided names.
+2. The addon will persist the selected params between stories at run-time (similar to other addons).
+If the active param were gone after story switching, it fallback to the default then the first.
+3. Rule of thumbs, whenever collisions were possible, always the first wins.

 ## 📖 License